diegocortes4/Scheduler/README.md

 On this project we want to create an event scheduler.
-We will collect